JinFrx/simple-3d-visualizer/README.md

 *EN*

-Project made for study purposes.
+Project made for study purposes (2021).

 A simple web program to visualize differents local illumination models and light interaction on 3D geometrics models in real-time.